Aman0Shah/ALonelyPlace/README.md

 alone in a field

 # Description
-My name is Aman Shah.
-I am a Junior at WHS!
+Aman Shah is a Junior at WHS!
-I play tennis on a regular basis.
-Currently, I am JV Captain.
+He plays tennis on a regular basis.
+Currently, holding the position of JV Captain and starter.
-I have participated in M.U.N. for 3 years now, racking multiple awards.
+He continues to participate in M.U.N., and has done so for 3 years now, racking multiple awards.
-Lastly, I love to speedrun video games in my spare time,
+Lastly, he loves to speedrun video games in his spare time,
-I play _MarioKart_, but mostly _Legend of Zelda: Spirit Tracks_.
+playing _MarioKart_, but mostly _Legend of Zelda: Spirit Tracks_ wanting to get a Nintendo Switch Pro.

-This compilation of poems took multiple hours to complete.
-Including the graphics for the cover, the _POEMS_ themself, and creating the website.
-Thank you for taking your time to view the Collection.
+Born in Bellflower, California he recides in Cerritos now for 16 years.
+In this collection, he demontrates his love for poetry and the intricacies of living boldly.

 # Blrubs
 **"Simply Amazing, Can't Believe What art, he has proven himself once again.
 BRAVO!"**
 - _Amber_